 We cannot guarantee that we will be able to maintain our regulatory approvals for Soliris.
 If we do not maintain our regulatory approvals for Soliris, the value of our company and our results of operations will be materially harmed.
-We and our future partners, contract manufacturers and suppliers are subject to rigorous and extensive regulation by the FDA, other federal and state agencies, and governmental authorities in other countries or group of countries.
+We and our future partners, contract manufacturers and suppliers are subject to rigorous and extensive regulation by the Food and Drug Administration, or FDA, other federal and state agencies, and governmental authorities in other countries or group of countries.
 These regulations continue to apply after product approval, and cover, among other things, testing, manufacturing, quality control, labeling, advertising, promotion, risk mitigation, adverse event reporting requirements, and export of biologics.
-As a condition of approval for marketing our product, the FDA or other governmental authorities outside the United States may require us to conduct additional clinical trials.
+As a condition of approval for marketing our product, governmental authorities may require us to conduct additional clinical trials.
 For example, in connection with the approval of Soliris in the United States, we have agreed to establish a PNH Registry, monitor immunogenicity, monitor compliance with vaccination requirements, and determine the effects of anticoagulant withdrawal among PNH patients receiving eculizumab.
 The FDA can propose to withdraw approval if new clinical data or information shows that a product is not safe for use in an approved indication or determines that such studies are inadequate.
-We are required to report any serious and unexpected adverse experiences and certain quality problems with Soliris to the FDA, the EMEA and certain other health agencies.
+We are required to report any serious and unexpected adverse experiences and certain quality problems with Soliris to the FDA, the European Medicines Evaluation Agency, or EMEA, and certain other health agencies.
 We, the FDA, the EMEA or another health agency may have to notify healthcare providers of any such developments.
-The discovery of any previously unknown problems with Soliris, manufacturer or facility may result in restrictions on Soliris, manufacturer or manufacturing facility, including withdrawal of Soliris from the market.
+The discovery of any previously unknown problems with Soliris, a manufacturer or a facility may result in restrictions on Soliris, a manufacturer or a facility, including withdrawal of Soliris from the market.
 Certain changes to an approved product, including the way it is manufactured or promoted, often require prior regulatory approval before the product as modified may be marketed.
-Our manufacturing and other facilities and those of any third parties manufacturing Soliris, will be subject to inspection prior to grant of marketing approval and subject to continued review and periodic inspections by the regulatory authorities.
+Our manufacturing and other facilities and those of any third parties manufacturing Soliris will be subject to inspection prior to grant of marketing approval and subject to continued review and periodic inspections by the regulatory authorities.
+Each of the EMEA and the FDA commenced their inspections of our Rhode Island manufacturing facility however we cannot sell Soliris manufactured at this facility until receipt of approval from such agencies, which we may never receive.
 Any third party we would use to manufacture Soliris for sale must also be licensed by applicable regulatory authorities.